andreazignoli/andreazignoli.github.io/_pages/about.md

 Why sport physiology and performance?
 ======
-I enrolled in an engineering course to study robotics, and I ended up by studying the most wondefully made machine: the human body.
+I enrolled in an engineering course to study robotics, and I ended up by studying the most wonderfully made machine: the human body.
 Sport performance requires a combination of the best qualities of a human body, hence is human movement in its best form.
-Physiology is what makes movement possible, hence is human movement in its fundametal terms.
+Physiology is what makes movement possible, hence is human movement in its fundamental terms.